 We performed BlastN and BlastP (Altschul et al. 1990) searches using the (translated) sequence of UMAG_11064 as a query using NCBI online blast tools.
 The non-redundant nucleotide and protein sequence databases were selected for BlastN and BlastP, respectively.
-Results were further processed with scripts using the NCBIXML module from BioPython modules (Cock et al. 2009).
+Results were further processed with scripts using the NCBIXML module from BioPython (Cock et al. 2009).
 The Macse codon aligner (Ranwez et al. 2011) was used in order to infer the position of putative frameshifts in the upstream region of UMAG_11064.
 The alignment was depicted using the Boxshade software and was further manually annotated.
 The sequences of U. maydis cox1 intron 6, as well as S. reilianum cox1 introns 1 and 2 were used as query and searched against the protein non redundant database using NCBI BlastX, excluding environmental samples and model sequences.
 The cox1 genes from U. maydis and S. reilianum were aligned and pairwise similarity was computed in non-overlapping 100 bp windows (Supplementary File S1).
 The gene structure, synteny and local pairwise similarity was depicted using the genoPlotR package for R (Guy et al. 2010).

+Phylogeny estimation, estimation of dN/dS ratios and tests of positive selection

+The nucleotide sequence of UMAG_11064, the first intron of the cox1 gene of S. reilianum, and the eight non-redundant, most similar matches from BlastP (Table S2) were aligned using the Macse codon aligner (Ranwez et al. 2011) together with the unannotated but similar nucleotide sequences from S. scitamineum, U. bromivora, T. indica and T. walkiri, using the NCBI codon translation table 4 “mitochondrial mold”.
+Columns in the alignment were manually selected to discard ambiguously aligned regions and a phylogeny was inferred using PhyML (Guindon et al. 2010) with a General Time Reversible (GTR) model of nucleotide evolution and a 4-classes discrete gamma distribution of rates.
+The tree topology was inferred using the “best of nearest-neighbor-interchange (NNI) and subtree-pruning-regrafting (SPR)” option, and 100 non-parametric bootstrap replicated were obtained.
+The final tree was rooted using the midpoint method.
+Analyses were performed using the Seaview software (Gouy et al. 2010).
+For the positive selection analysis, the S. scitamineum and U. bromivera sequences were discarded as they contained multiple frameshifts.
+A phylogenetic tree was estimated using PhyML from the remaining species after translation using a Le and Gascuel model of protein evolution (Le and Gascuel 2008), and other parameters as for the nucleotide model.
+Nodes with bootstrap support values lower than 65% were collapsed.
+A branch model of codon evolution was fitted on the alignment and the inferred phylogenetic tree using PAML 4.9d (Yang 2007), keeping selected positions that may contain missing data.
+The F3X4 codon frequencies model was selected, and one dN/dS ratio was estimated per branch.
+A branch-site model (Zhang et al. 2005) was fitted by specifying the branch leading to the UMAG_11064 gene as the “foreground” group, putatively evolving under positive selection.
+Test for selection was performed as suggested in the PAML manual, comparing to a model where the omega2 parameter is fixed to a value of 1.
+A similar test was conducted after excluding the two Tilletia sequences from the “background” branches, as they were found to have each a branch with dN/dS > 1.

+Amplification of the UMAG_11064 regions in several U. maydis strains